ChrisLindland/racecar-website/docs/week1/01_monday/lab2.md

 #### Ubuntu
 1. In terminal, type `sudo apt-get install sshfs`
 2. Create a local directory to store the car's files: `sudo mkdir /path/yourDirectory`. `/path` can be any folder on your computer where you want to mount the car.
-3. Then `sudo sshfs -o allow_other racecar@racecar:/home/racecar /path/yourDirectory`.
+3. Then `sudo sshfs -o allow_other racecar@192.168.1.yourCar'sNumber:/home/racecar /path/yourDirectory`.
 The password is racecar@mit.
 4. To make sshfs a little easier, we're going to make an alias so that you won't have to type out that command everytime.
 In your user home directory, edit your `.bashrc` file.
-In a new line, add `alias mount="sudo sshfs -o allow_other racecar@racecar:/home/racecar /path/yourDirectory"`.
+In a new line, add `alias mount="sudo sshfs -o allow_other racecar@192.168.1.yourCar'sNumber:/home/racecar /path/yourDirectory"`.
 Now anytime you reboot your computer or the car, you can just type `mount` and it will mount your files!

 #### Mac OSX
 1. Download FUSE and SSHFS [here](https://osxfuse.github.io/)
 2. Create a local directory to store the car's files: `sudo mkdir /path/yourDirectory`. `/path` can be any folder on your computer where you want to mount the car.
-3. Then `sudo sshfs -o allow_other,defer_permissions racecar@racecar:/home/racecar /path/yourDirectory`.
+3. Then `sudo sshfs -o allow_other,defer_permissions racecar@192.168.1.yourCar'sNumber:/home/racecar /path/yourDirectory`.
 The password is racecar@mit.
 4. To make sshfs a little easier, we're going to make an alias so that you won't have to type out that command everytime.
 In your user home directory, edit your `.bashrc` file.
-In a new line, add `alias mount="sudo sshfs -o allow_other,defer_permissions racecar@racecar:/home/racecar /path/yourDirectory"`.
+In a new line, add `alias mount="sudo sshfs -o allow_other,defer_permissions racecar@192.168.1.yourCar'sNumber:/home/racecar /path/yourDirectory"`.
 Now anytime you reboot your computer or the car, you can just type `mount` and it will mount your files!

 #### Windows:
 1. Install the latest versions of [WinFSP](https://github.com/billziss-gh/winfsp/releases/tag/v1.4.19049) and [win-sshfs](https://github.com/billziss-gh/sshfs-win/releases/tag/v2.7.17334)
 2. In file explorer, right click on This PC and choose Map network drive.
-Choose a local drive to mount, and in the Folder field type \\sshfs\racecar@racecar\home\racecar.
+Choose a local drive to mount, and in the Folder field type \\sshfs\racecar@192.168.1.yourCar'sNumber\home\racecar.
 Check the Connect Using Different Credentials box and connect.
 The password is racecar@mit.

 ## SSH'ing